 Leslie is a Charleston native and graduate of Wando High School.
 In her spare time, she enjoys boating, home improvement projects, playing the piano, and traveling.
 She is a classically trained vocalist and songwriter, and when she’s not making music, out boating, or exploring new destinations, she enjoys relaxing at home with her husband, Alex, two cats Oliver and Miley, and the family black lab, Kona.

 Leslie’s Mission and Philosophy

 Experiencing divorce, separation, and family conflict that requires time spent in family court is often one of the most stressful experiences people encounter in their lifetime.
 Those struggling to navigate one of life’s greatest and often overwhelming challenges should not have this reality overlooked but deserve empathy and compassion from an advocate not only legally experienced, but who has an understanding of the human condition, enabling a personalized and compassionate approach to the practice of law.
 Although strong and ethical legal representation requires both advice readily received and instruction not always easy to accept, the provision of all legal instruction required to move cases toward a greater likelihood of a positive outcome should be given with empathy and care.
-Every case is unique, and Leslie’s education and multi-faceted and multi-disciplinary experience qualifies her as an affected advocate and enables her to fulfill her mission: She fights for her clients as a bold, strong, and experienced attorney, and guides them through the challenging family court process with a personalized and compassionate approach.
+Every case brought to Armstrong Family Law is unique, and Leslie’s education and multi-faceted and multi-disciplinary experience qualifies her as an affected advocate and enables her to fulfill her mission at Armstrong Family Law: She fights for her clients as a bold, strong, and experienced attorney, and guides them through the challenging family court process with a personalized and compassionate approach.